BGU-CS-VIL/dpmmpython/README.md

 ### Installation

+If you wish to use only the CPU version, you may skip all the GPU related steps.

 1. Install CUDA version 11.2 (or higher) from https://developer.nvidia.com/CUDA-downloads
 2. git clone https://github.com/BGU-CS-VIL/DPMMSubClusters_GPU
 3. Install Julia from: https://julialang.org/downloads/platform